tinalexander/tinalexander.github.io/pages/2023/10-october.md

 # October 3, 2023

+## From an FDA spokesperson regarding Novavax's updated COVID-19 vaccine

+- **Source:** email from Cherie Duvall-Jones of the Food and Drug Administration
+- **Date:** received October 3, 2023

+> This action was based on the submission made to the agency by the vaccine manufacturer.
+Questions about the application may be directed to the company.

 ## From a Novavax spokesperson regarding updated COVID-19 vaccine

 - **Source:** emails from a Novavax spokesperson